cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 [`2-advanced-examples` folder](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/2-advanced-examples)
 within your `cypress/e2e` folder.

-To start writing tests for your app, create a new file like `app.cy.js` within your `cypress/e2e` folder.
-Refresh your tests list in the Cypress App and your new file should have appeared in the list.

 ### Fixture Files

 Fixtures are used as external pieces of static data that can be used by your